DeliceLydia/DeliceLydia/README.md

 ![screenshot](./pass.jpeg)

-# Hello, i am Lydia 👋
+# Hello, I am Lydia 👋

 I'm a Full-Stack Web Developer who is open to new job opportunities!
 I enjoy writing clean and expressive code.
 It is always my pleasure to figure out where to improve.